Tests and treatments

 What is it?

-Radioiodine (RAI) therapy is a frequently applied and effective treatment for thyroid cancer.
-Iodine in the human body is mainly absorbed by thyroid cells (as they need it to produce thyroid hormones), so the radioiodine will therefore mainly end up in the thyroid cells and thyroid cancer cells and eliminate them.
+Radioiodine (RAI) treatment is a frequently applied and effective treatment for thyroid cancer.
+Iodine is mainly abosrbed by thyroid cells in the human body (because they need it for thyroid hormone production), so radioactive iodine will mainly end up in thyroid cells and thyroid cancer cells and cause them to die.

 This principle works the same throughout the body, so any metastases will be counteracted this way too.
 However, radioiodine is not effective against thyroid cancer cells that are so malignant that they are no longer similar to the original thyroid cells and therefore cannot absorb iodine.